Broadcast via Mobile Agents in a Dynamic Network: Interplay of Graph Properties & Agents: Notation

 At every round, the adversary removes any edge $u_iv_i$ that contains an agent on $u_i$ or $v_i$.
 Observe that for any agent to cross from $A$ to $B$ (respectively, $B$ to $A$), it must first reach some $u_i$ ($v_i$) vertex and then move to some $v_i$ ($u_i$).
 Therefore this adversary strategy prevents any agent initially placed in $A$ from reaching $B$ or vice-versa.
 Furthermore, since at most $m-1$ edges of the bond are removed at any step, the graph remains connected.
 Since \dumb agents may only visit vertices in $A$ and \smart agents may only visit vertices in $B$, this proves that the adversary wins. \end{proof}

-We give a corollary for the situation in the actual \broadcast{} problem where there is initially only $1$ \smart agent. \begin{corollary} If a graph $G$ has a bond with $m$ edges, then the adversary has a winning strategy for $\leq k$ \dumb agents when $k \leq m-2$. \end{corollary}
+We give a corollary for the situation in the original \broadcast{} problem where there is initially only $1$ \smart agent. \begin{corollary} If a graph $G$ has a matching bond with $m$ edges, then the adversary has a winning strategy for $\leq k$ \dumb agents when $k \leq m-2$. \end{corollary}